 - People who have experienced violence, neglect, abuse, or poverty

-- People with a history of substance abuse
+- People with a history of substance use disorder

-If you believe you are suffering from PDD or another form of depression, make an appointment with a doctor or psychiatrist so you can be formally evaluated and diagnosed.
+If you believe you have PDD or another form of depression, make an appointment with a doctor or psychiatrist so you can be formally evaluated and diagnosed.